bstefanescu/qutejs/web/doc/docs/attributes/q.md

 **Example:** `q:my-directive='{key1: "some value", key2: this.someProperty}'`

 The difference with the. expression value `{ ... }` is that the contained variables will be evaluted only once at rendering (reactivity is not supported).
-This syntax is good to pass some configuration object.
+This syntax is fine to pass some configuration object.

 ### String literal values